 Jailbroken iPhone: Jailbreaking is a double-edged sword.
 You can acquire extra services after jailbreaking while a jailbroken iPhone X is more likely to be affected by malware or virus attack, which can end up in a boot loop as well.

-2. How To Fix iPhone X Boot Loop?
+Part 2.
+How To Fix iPhone X Stuck on Apple Logo Loop?

 2.1 Force Restart Your iPhone X